OHCRN/platform/docs/shared-types.md

-# Zod Schemas
+# Shared Types

-This document describes how we use [Zod](https://zod.dev/) schemas to validate and parse our data types.
+This document describes how we use [Zod](https://zod.dev/) schemas to validate and parse our shared data types.
 This includes API request/response bodies as well as enums and function parameters.

 ## Implementation